SNodeC/snode.c/docs/ai/openai/codex/stdio-lifecycle-and-ownership.md

 are driven by the registered pidfd timeout or polling timerfd; there is no busy loop.

-During global SNode.C shutdown, descriptor receivers receive `onShutdown`, which starts the same sequence.
+During global SNode.C shutdown, descriptor receivers receive `shutdownEvent`, which starts the same sequence.
 The existing bounded `EventLoop::free()` drain keeps registered descriptors, timeouts, and queued events alive long enough for EOF, SIGTERM, SIGKILL, and nonblocking reaping.
 Destruction of the public client does